PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Experimental Details

 \section{Experimental Details}

-In this section, we detail the synthetic dataset and evaluation setup used to compare our Cholesky-based encoding against a quaternion-based alternative.
-In particular, for this ablation study, we construct synthetic datasets of increasing size, where each sample contains a single zero-centered vehicle primitive with randomly sampled scales and yaw orientations.
+In this section, we describe the synthetic dataset and evaluation protocol used to compare our Cholesky-based encoding with a quaternion-based alternative.
+For this ablation study, we generate synthetic datasets of increasing size, where each sample contains a single zero-centered vehicle primitive with randomly sampled scales and yaw rotations.
 The training sets consist of 1.2K, 2.5K, 5K, and 10K samples, with each larger set including all samples from the smaller ones.
 A shared test set of 2K samples is used for evaluation.
-To reduce variance due to dataset randomness, we repeat the dataset generation with five different random seeds.
-For each seed and training size, both encoding variants are trained for 20 epochs, and we calculate the mean IoU3D on the shared test set.
-Final results are obtained by averaging IoU3D across seeds for each dataset size.
+To reduce variance from random sampling, dataset generation is repeated with five different random seeds.
+For each seed and training size, both encoding variants are trained for 20 epochs, and the mean IoU3D is computed on the shared test set.
+Final results are reported as the average IoU3D over all seeds for each dataset size.